-Negative Feelings
+Negative feelings

-Alternatively, youths struggle with the care they provide.
+Alternatively, young carers struggle with the care they provide.
 They may feel trapped and have a sense of requirement to provide the care, or they feel they cannot stop.
 They may feel that they are losing their childhood and are not like other "normal" kids.